HosamAH/SQL-Server/README.md

        - Shared Feature Directory (x86) - C:\Program Files (x86)\Microsoft SQL Server\
     9. Specify SQL Server Network Name - GOSISERVER
     10. This will be used to connect to SQL Server, you can skip named instance and keep default instance
     11. Specify Disks which you want to allocate to that SQL Server instance.
-In our case Disk 1,3,5 are for first instance & Disk 2,4,6 are for second instance
     12. Specify IP Address for SQL failover cluster - this has to be of same range \ network of your node - which is 192.168.80.30
     13. Specify Service Accounts & Change startup type to Automatic
        - SQL Server Agent - SQL.AGENT & Specify Password
        - SQL Server Database Engine - SQL.SERVER & Specify Password
-       - Select "Grant Perform Volume Maintenance Tasks privileges to SQL Server Database Engine Services"
+       - Check on "Grant Perform Volume Maintenance Tasks privileges to SQL Server Database Engine Services"
     14. Select "Mixed Mode" Authentication
        - Specify password for SA account as "P@ssword1"
        - Add group "SQL ADMIN" as SQL Administrator
     15. Specify Data Directories
-       - Select data root directory as "C:\ClusterStorage\Volume1\MSSQL\Data01"
+       - Select data root directory as "C:\Data01\Data"
-       - Select User database directory as "C:\ClusterStorage\Volume1\MSSQL\Data01\MSSQL15.DGOGATE\MSSQL\Data"
+       - Select User database directory as "C:\Data01\Data"
-       - Select User database log directory as "C:\ClusterStorage\Volume3\MSSQL\Log01\MSSQL15.DGOGATE\MSSQL\Data"
+       - Select User database log directory as "C:\Log01\Log"
+       - Select Backup directory as "C:\Temp01\Temp"
     16. Temp DB
-        - Since in our case - logical processors are 2, SQL installer intelligently took "No. of Files" as 2
         - Initial Size 1024 MB
-        - Select data directory as - C:\ClusterStorage\Volume5\MSSQL\Temp01
+        - Select data directory as - C:\Temp01\Temp
-        - Select log directory as - C:\ClusterStorage\Volume5\MSSQL\Temp01
+        - Select log directory as - C:\Temp01\Temp
         - Keep "Temp log file Size configuration" as default
     17. MaxDOP
         - Total no. of logical processors we have are 2
     18. Memory
         - Click on "Recommended"
         - Since we have total 2 GB avilable for VM, change max memory to 1024 MB / 1 GB
-        - Select "Click here to accept the recommended memory configurations for the SQL Server Database Engine"
+        - Check on "Click here to accept the recommended memory configurations for the SQL Server Database Engine"

     19. FileStream
         - ignore this